Mind over matter: Different conditions can compromise quality of life

 Medication treats some of the symptoms, but is not a cure.
 It reduces psychotic symptoms, but is less helpful for treating symptoms such as social withdrawal, lack of motivation, and lack of emotional expressiveness.

 — Seek help: Most of these mental health issues don’t go away on their own, and may get worse.
-A Telehealth Therapy Appointment is a good place to begin.
-A mental health specialist can provide psychiatric counseling or mental health counseling and determine whether medication would be helpful and get you to the right place.
+A mental health specialist is a good place to begin.
+He or she can determine whether medication would be helpful and get you to the right place.

 The Mobile Crisis Assessment Team is a resource for Oneida, Herkimer, Schoharie, Otsego, Delaware and Chenango counties: “We’re here 24/7 for people who need a little support as well as those who are experiencing a serious mental health concern,” said director Kristin Sauerbier.